damianolodi/damNotes/content/linux/02-open-source-app.md

 Each GNU/Linux distro has a proper online repository from wich one can download and install software.
 The installation happens automatically through the **package manages**

--   RHEL → DNF
+-   RHEL &rarr; DNF

--   Debian → APT
+-   Debian &rarr; APT

--   Suse → ZYPPER
+-   Suse &rarr; ZYPPER

 All the software in the repository is open soruce, controlled and ad-free.